oyamauchi/hrmc/README.md

 Execution terminates either:

 - When an `Inbox` instruction is executed while the inbox is empty.
-- After the last instruction in the program is executed, as long as that instruction is not a jump, or is a conditional jump that is not taken.
+- When the instruction pointer goes past the end of the program.

 ### Values